jgravelle/Grompt/README.md

 - Configurable via environment variables or .env file
 - Can be used as a module in other Python scripts or run from the command line
 - Supports various Groq models and customizable parameters
+- Includes a separate Streamlit web app for easy demonstration and testing
+- Streamlit app supports API key input for use in hosted environments

 ## Prerequisites